XBOX One S Blu Ray Laser Deck Replacement

 STEP BY STEP

 You will need a Security Torx T8, T10, and a flat head screwdriver to get the console open.
-Complete Console Repair Screwdriver kit can be bought below, from Amazon.
+Complete Console Repair Screwdriver kit can be bought above, from Amazon.

 1. Take a large flat head screwdriver, and locate the black bottom shell cover.
 You need to go around the edge of the console with the driver, putting the driver in between the white shell and the black cover, and robustly wedge between the two, until it unclips.
 It takes quite a bit of force to do this.